 My experience as a student was shaped by attending a university with the mantra, “Learn by Doing.”
-Learning styles vary between students, but embracing a Learn by Doing model can encourage students from all styles to engage with the material.
-Visual learners can observe their peers and the instructor, verbal and auditory learners can discuss, and kinesthetic learners can physically engage with the topic.
-As my role has shifted from student to educator, active learning has remained the consistent foundation I build my classroom around as I expose my students to new material to help foster curiosity while they develop their own motivation for deeper understanding of the material.
+Learning styles vary between students, but I believe embracing a Learn by Doing model can encourage students with different preferred methods of learning to engage with the material by providing a protected environment for trial and error.
+Visual learners can observe their peers and the instructor, verbal and auditory learners can discuss, and kinesthetic learners can physically engage with the topic, all within the active learning environment.
+As my role has shifted from student to educator, active learning has remained the consistent foundation I build my classroom around as I expose my students to new material to help foster curiosity while they develop their own motivation for a deeper understanding of the material.

 My goal for my students is to end their time in my class with a desire to continue their engagement with the subject.
-While they might not take any more formal classes in the discipline, I hope they will continue to engage with the concepts and materials by implementing design thinking strategies, critically thinking about the sustainability of materials used to package the products they consume, and to continue to read and educate themselves on the ways their disciplines intersect with packaging, marketing, and consumer behavior.
-Creating learn by doing opportunities and fostering curiosity in the classroom is how I strive to articulate those goals.
+While they might not take any more formal classes in the discipline, my hope is they will continue to engage with the concepts and materials by implementing design thinking strategies, critically thinking about the sustainability of materials used to package the products they consume, and to continue to read and educate themselves on the ways their disciplines intersect with packaging, marketing, and consumer behavior.
+Creating Learn by Doing opportunities and fostering curiosity both in and out of the classroom is how I strive to articulate those goals.